 MCC participates in the Admissions Partnership Program with Iowa State University, the University of Northern Iowa and the University of Iowa to enable MCC students to transfer credits seamlessly to any of the state universities.
 Participants are dual-enrolled at MCC and the university with access to academic advising and student services at both institutions.
 The universities guarantee admission into the desired degree program, provided all requirements are met.
 Ask the MCC Admissions Office for more information!

 Law-related Careers & Job Outlook

-Employment of legal occupations is projected to grow 9 percent through 2026, about as fast as the average for all occupations, which will result in about 116,200 new jobs.
+Employment of legal occupations is projected to grow 7 percent through 2028, faster than the average occupations, which will result in about 93,300 new jobs.
 As law firms try to increase the efficiency of legal services and reduce their costs, there is expected to be strong demand to hire many more paralegals and legal assistants.
 Additionally, the demand for lawyers is expected to continue as individuals, businesses, and governments require legal services in many areas.
 Attorneys may be employed in private practice, they may be self-employed, or they may work for legal services or local, state and federal government.